Ricardo Munguía (footballer, born 1975)

-Ricardo Munguía Pérez (born June 5, 1975) is a Mexican retired footballer who played as a defender.
+Ricardo Munguía Pérez (born 5 June 1975) is a Mexican former professional footballer who played as a defender.

 Club career

 Early career

-Munguía debuted with Veracruz on November 13, 1993 in a 1–1 draw against Puebla.
+Munguía debuted with Veracruz on 13 November 1993, in a 1–1 draw against Puebla.

 In 1999, he played abroad in the USL A-League with the Toronto Lynx.
 Munguía made 23 appearances with Toronto.

 In 2005, he played with Lagartos de Tabasco.
 After a season with Lagartos, he joined Coatzacoalcos in 2006.

 Canada

-On July 17, 2007, Munguía went on trial with the Serbian White Eagles in the Canadian Soccer League (CSL).
-His trial was successful and he joined the club a few days after the Ontario Soccer Association approved his international transfer.
-He debuted for the club on August 10, 2007, in a 6–3 win over the North York Astros.
+On 17 July 2007, Munguía went on trial with the Serbian White Eagles in the Canadian Soccer League (CSL).
+His trial was successful, and he joined the club a few days after the Ontario Soccer Association approved his international transfer.
+He debuted for the club on 10 August 2007, in a 6–3 win over the North York Astros.
 In his debut season, he helped the Serbs win the divisional title and qualify for the playoffs.

 In the opening round of the playoffs, they advanced to the next round by defeating the Windsor Border Stars.
 Munguía played in the semifinal round against Trois-Rivières Attak but missed the championship final after receiving an injury.
 The Serbs would be defeated in the championship series against Toronto Croatia.

 Return to Mexico

 After his second run in Canada, he returned to his former club Veracruz in 2008.
 His second stint with Veracruz saw limited playing time as he sustained an injury.
-Shortly after he re-joined Albinegros and was the team captain for the 2010 season.
+Shortly after, he re-joined Albinegros and was the team captain for the 2010 season.

 Later career

 Munguía re-joined the Serbian White Eagles before the 2011 CSL season.
 He helped the Serbs secure a playoff berth by finishing fifth in the division.
 In the opening round of the postseason, Serbia advanced to the semifinals by defeating Brampton City United.
 Their playoff journey concluded in the following round after being eliminated by the Ottawa-based Capital City.

-Munguía had his final spell in Mexico with Estudiantes de Altamira for the 2011-12 season.
+Munguía had his final spell in Mexico with Estudiantes de Altamira for the 2011–12 season.
 His final season in the CSL circuit was in 2015 as he played with expansion side Scarborough SC.

 International career

-He was part of the Mexican national under-20 team that played in the 1993 FIFA World Youth Championship.
+Munguía was part of the Mexican national under-20 team that played in the 1993 FIFA World Youth Championship.
 He also won a silver medal with Mexico at the 1995 Pan American Games.